HL7-FAST/ndh-query-client/README.md

 rails s -p 4000
 ```

-### Reference Implementation

-While it is recommended that users install the client locally, an instance of the client is hosted at **Stay Tuned**.

-Users that would like to try out the client before installing locally can use that reference implementation.

 ### Docker Container

 If you prefer, you can also build the client application within a Docker container.
 When you